Mohammed-Shoaib/WhatsAlgo/Search Algorithms/Binary Search/README.md

 ### Function Description

-Given a range [low, high] and a key, it checks if the key is present in that range of the array.
+Given a key, it checks if the key is present in the array.
 The function `binary_search` has the following parameter(s):

-* `low`: an integer specifying the starting position of range
-* `high`: an integer specifying the ending position of range
 * `key`: the integer to search
 * `a`: a sorted vector of integers

-where 0 ≤ low ≤ high < n, n represents the size of array.

-**Return value:** true if the element was found, else false.
+**Return value:** an integer representing the position of the key in the array if found, else -1.

 The vector must be sorted for binary search to work.
-To search a key in the whole array, call `binary_search(0, n - 1, key, a)`.

 ### Input Format